Explore Historic Downtown Ocala

 Wander & Explore Downtown Ocala

-You can certainly map out your walking tour through Historic Downtown Ocala, but we suggest you just wander.
-It’s the ideal size for freestyle exploring.
-We dare you to get lost.
-And the place never gets overly crowded.
-You’ll see art galleries, boutiques and and even more restaurants.
+You can certainly map out your walking tour through Historic Downtown Ocala, but we suggest you just wander, as it’s the ideal size for freestyle exploring.
+You’ll see art galleries, boutiques and even more restaurants.
 And finally, what would any respectable historic downtown be without a farmer’s market?
 Ocala Downtown Market, a quarter-mile south of the Square, takes place on Saturdays from 9 a.m. to 2 p.m. and features locally grown produce, hand-made crafts, plants, a playground for kids and all the other stuff a weekly outdoor market should have.

 Make sure to plan a day/night excursion to laid-back Historic Downtown Ocala — it’s a must during your Marion County stay.